 Overthinking can damage your relationship because it makes you act out of fear of rejection or anxiety, often projecting your insecurities onto the relationship.

-Relationship anxiety is also bad for your health and immune system.
+Relationship anxiety is also bad for both your physical and mental health, as well as your immune system.
 A study of 85 married couples looked at their anxiety levels around their relationships and found that those who were more anxious about their relationships or had higher levels of attachment anxiety would suffer from more stress.

 Levels of the stress hormone cortisol were 11% higher in those with relationship anxiety, while their ability to fight off disease was also affected.
 Couples with higher levels of relationship anxiety also had between 11-20% fewer T-cells, the white blood cells that help fight off disease.